sulphatet/Automatic_Review_Analyser/README.md

 (Check *project1.py* to find the implimentations)

+Conducted Hyperparameter tuning for all designed algorithms (see *main.py*) and reached an accuracy of 0.808 using the Pegasos Algorithm.

 Our training set consists of reviews written by Amazon customers for various food products.
 The reviews, originally given on a 5 point scale, have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.

 ###### Starter code and data courtesy of MIT.